 7. Pro Series Reese 49902 Weight Distribution Kit

 Another popular option built by a reputable brand is the Pro Series Reese 49902 kit.
-Included within the complete kit is everything you require to improve your towing and it comes with a limited lifetime warranty.
+Included within the complete package is everything you require to improve your towing experience and it also comes with a limited lifetime warranty.

 To ensure that trailer sway is eliminated, the sway control ball is pre-installed and torqued ready for use straightaway.